The Yellow Monkey: 2016–present: The Reformation

 In October 2018, it was announced that the band had signed with Atlantic/Warner Music Japan.
 The Yellow Monkey's catalog was made available on digital services worldwide on November 9.
 That same day, the new song "Ladybug" ("Tentomushi") was released.
+The band performed only a single concert that year; Mekara Uroko 29 -Final- at the Nippon Budokan on December 28, where they announced they would not be performing any more concerts under the Mekara Uroko title.
 The digital song "I Don't Know" was released on January 25, 2019.
 Their tenth studio album and first in 19 years, 9999, was released on April 17 and supported by a lengthy nationwide arena tour from April to September.
 It was named Album of the Year at the 61st Japan Record Awards.
 On August 6, the band performed a surprise concert at Shibuya La Mama, where they played their first gig almost 30 years earlier, limited to 250 people.
-In celebration of their 30th anniversary, they released an expanded version of 9999 and planned four dome concerts between December 28, 2019 and April 5, 2020.
+In celebration of their 30th anniversary, they released an expanded version of 9999 and planned four dome concerts between December 28, 2019, and April 5, 2020.
 However, the April 4 and 5 Tokyo Dome concerts were cancelled due to the COVID-19 pandemic in Japan.
 Four additional anniversary dome concerts were held between November 3 and December 28, and were released on home video in March 2021.
-The band's first live album in over 20 years, Live Loud, was released in February with a track list decided by fan votes.
+The band's first live album in over 20 years, Live Loud, was released in February 2021 with a track list decided by fan votes.

-All four members of The Yellow Monkey contributed to the March 2023 single "Bye-Bye Show" by the idol group Bish.
-Yoshii wrote and produced the song, while the other three perform on the track.